REASONED RESPONSES

 Shouldn’t we, as liberal Democrats, respect pronouns and preferred names, and embrace the gender spectrum?

-The Cass Review unequivocally states that social transition should be treated with the same caution as prescribing pharmaceuticals — pronouns are generally the first step in social transition.
-As the party of science, we need to hold the line on reality, and not allow feelings to replace facts.
-Agreeing to call men women and vice versa is a slippery slope towards erosion of hard won rights and safeguarding for children and women.
+The Cass Review states that social transition should be treated with great caution.
+If we are to be the “party of science,” Democrats need to hold the line on reality, and not allow feelings to replace facts.
+Agreeing to call men women and vice versa erodes hard won rights and safeguarding for children and women.
+Accepting a request to use a child’s opposite-sex pronouns may appear kind or benign but is almost always the first step onto the medical pathway.
 It is not respectful to manipulate language to negate biological truths.
-We celebrate gender non-conformity in all its forms, but sex is binary.
+We accept gender non-conformity, but sex is binary.

 Questions to ask: